Disappearance of Charlene Downes: IPCC investigation

-After a critical report by the Independent Police Complaints Commission, one of the detectives involved, Det Sgt Jan Beasant, was found guilty of misconduct by Lancashire Constabulary and told to resign, but the Police Arbitration Tribunal overturned the decision.
+In 2011 Det Sgt Jan Beasant was found guilty of two counts of misconduct by Lancashire Constabulary following the IPCC recommendation for a disciplinary hearing.
+Beasant had been the officer who transcribed the covert surveillance.
+In 2012 a Police Arbitration Tribunal overturned the decision.
 In 2014, Beasant's lawyer said she was suing the police for up to £500,000, as her transcripts were, in fact, entirely accurate.

 Subsequent publicity

-The trial brought to public attention what Julie Bindel described in The Guardian as "endemic child sexual abuse" in Blackpool.
+The police investigation brought to public attention what Julie Bindel described in The Guardian as "endemic child sexual abuse" in Blackpool.
 According to a police report, the employees of 11 takeaway shops in the town centre had been grooming dozens of white girls aged 13–15, giving them cigarettes, food and alcohol for sex.
-Mick Gradwell, a former detective superintendent with Lancashire Constabulary, said that the police inquiry into child grooming in Blackpool, Blackburn and Burnley had been "hampered by political correctness", according to The Daily Telegraph, because the girls were white and the perpetrators non-white.
+Mick Gradwell, a former detective superintendent with Lancashire Constabulary, told the The Daily Telegraph that the police inquiry into child grooming in Blackpool, Blackburn and Burnley had been "hampered by political correctness".
+Allegedly this was because the girls were white and the perpetrators non-white.